Salisbury NC Homes For Sale

 Rockwell

-East of Salisbury along Hwy 52.
-Rural homes, farmland, and a tight-knit community.
-Popular for buyers who want more space without leaving Rowan County.
+East of Salisbury along Hwy 52, with rural homes, farmland, and more space while staying inside Rowan County.

 Cleveland